Libensemble/libensemble/README.rst

 ====================

-libEnsemble is a Python library to coordinate the concurrent evaluation of ensembles of computations.
+libEnsemble is a Python library to coordinate the concurrent evaluation of dynamic ensembles of calculations.
 Designed with flexibility in mind, libEnsemble can utilize massively parallel resources to accelerate the solution of design, decision, and inference problems.